BawdyAnarchist/quBSD/Future_Development.md

 	- Needs updated in general after you're done
 	- Update the guides regarding #defaults in jailmap.

+quBSD.sh
+	- Clean up the list of functions at the top
+	- Check it thoroughly for test lines
+	- There's probably still functions you can generalize from $ubin

 ### MINOR UPGRADES

+qb-autostart still needs thought out

 startup.sh should also take qb-dpi settings